IT4Change/IT4C.dev/docs/people/mathias-lenz.md

 ## Further commitments and interests

 Besides computer technology there are commitments and interests in

-- deleicious and healthy food and cooking
+- Deleicious and healthy food and cooking
-- music - fine patterns and lyrics
+- Msic - fine patterns and lyrics
-- human connections
+- Human connections
-- literature
+- Literature
-- time exchange
+- Time exchange
-- connecting the dots
+- Connecting the dots

 ## Spoken languages